Ranykh/Graph-Attention-Network-for-AF-Detection/README.md

 ## Citation
 If you use this repository in your work, please cite:
-Khirbawi, R. (2024).
+Harbawi, R. (2024).
 Graph Attention Networks for Atrial Fibrillation Detection: Leveraging Inter-Lead Dependencies and Geographic Variations in ECG Signals.